 Minoxidil, meanwhile, is a topical or oral treatment sometimes recommended as an alternative to Finasteride.
 It widens the blood vessels in your scalp so more nutrients can flow to the follicles, stimulating hair growth.
 It also has anti-inflammatory properties and acts as an anti-androgen [3-4].
 DHT is a powerful androgen.

 You’ll need a prescription to get Finasteride, while Minoxidil is available over the counter.
 Finasteride and other DHT blockers like Dutasteride aren’t suitable for everyone, so it’s important your doctor or trichologist assesses your suitability before prescribing this medication.
 Minoxidil is generally more suitable for lots of different hair loss patients.

 Minoxidil is usually sold under the brand name Regaine in the UK.
 Finasteride is sold under the brand name Propecia.

 For men experiencing male pattern baldness, Finasteride is widely considered to be more effective than Minoxidil [5-6].
 But a combination of both is often more effective than one or the other [7-9].

 Finasteride can also work for women with female pattern hair loss .
 However, Finasteride isn’t usually prescribed to women because it can interfere with the effectiveness of birth control medication, or cause foetal development problems in pregnant women .
 Many premenopausal women avoid Finasteride, but it can be useful for addressing menopause-related hair loss .
-Minoxidil isn’t recommended for women who are pregnant or breastfeeding, but is suitable for most other women.

 If your hair loss isn’t caused by pattern baldness, Finasteride is unlikely to help.
 Other types of hair loss aren’t caused by hormonal changes, so adjusting your DHT levels won’t impact hair growth.
 In these instances, Minoxidil is usually a more effective treatment.